 The Science, Funding, and Treatment of Acid Mine Drainage

 Remediating Acid Mine Drainage, or AMD, is a complex process that may require a combination of engineering, chemical, and biological techniques.
 Several approaches to remediating AMD include passive and active treatment systems.
-This article by David Palmerton, PG, explains the treatment technologies that environmental engineers and consultants provide and the resources and direction states are taking to address AMD.
+This article explains the treatment technologies that environmental engineers and consultants provide and the resources and direction states are taking to address AMD.

 SCS welcomes you to share this article using your email or social media using the icons below.